 Don’t skip over conceptual design or assume it is just something the designers do.
 Get deeply involved and create a diverse team of both technical and non-technical people to generate a truly great conceptual design (CD).

-Requirements: Without a good written requirements document to pass to your design agency, it is impossible to conduct concept development (or any phase of the product design process!).
+- Requirements: Without a well written requirements document to pass to your design agency, it is impossible to conduct concept development (or any phase of the product design process!)
 To ensure that as many different concepts as possible are considered, remove any “how to do it” statements from the requirements document and stick to the hard facts of what you want to be developed and what you don’t want to be developed.

-Widen your team: Get as much input as possible when constructing the requirements for the concept design phase.
-Include people from as many different industries and specialisations as possible, both internal and external (e.g., customers, vendors, consultants, and product development companies) and make sure you even have people that don’t have the same “shared vison” as you do.
+- Widen your team: Get as much input as possible when constructing the requirements for the concept design phase.
+Include people from as many different industries and specialisations as possible, both internal and external (e.g. customers, vendors, consultants, and product development companies) and make sure you even have people that don’t have the same “shared vision” as you do.
 Naysayers often provide a perspective that your rose-tinted eyes can’t see!